pivotal-cf/PCC-Sample-App-PizzaStore/README.md

     ```
     $ cf push --no-start -f tls_manifest.yml
     ```

+    Note that the output of this `cf push` command will state the app name (APP_NAME in other steps).

 1. Bind the app to the PCC service instance using the command

     ```
     $ cf bind-service APP_NAME SERVICE_INSTANCE
     ```
 1. Connect to the cluster via `gfsh`.
-Please see [this document](https://docs.pivotal.io/p-cloud-cache/1-5/accessing-instance.html) for detailed instructions on connecting to your service instance.
+Please see [Accessing a Service Instance](https://docs.pivotal.io/p-cloud-cache/accessing-instance.html) for detailed instructions on connecting to your service instance.
 1. Create the regions using `gfsh`:

     ```